-Reality Therapy is the method of counseling with Choice Theory psychology that Dr. William Glasser has been teaching since 1965.
-Reality Therapy is firmly based on Choice Theory psychology and its successful application is dependent on a strong understanding of that psychology.
-Reality Therapy training is available to anyone…the first step in learning this tool is to enroll in a Basic Intensive Training with WGI.
+Reality Therapy is the method of counseling taught since 1965.
+Reality Therapy is firmly based on Choice Theory and its successful application is dependent on a strong understanding of Choice Theory.
+Reality Therapy training is available to anyone…the first step in learning this tool is to enroll in a Basic Intensive Training.

 Since unsatisfactory or non-existent connections with people we need are the source of almost all human problems, the goal of Reality Therapy is to help people reconnect.
 To create a connection between people, the reality therapy counselor, teacher or manager will: